Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/scrollspy.md

 ### Via data attributes

 To easily add scrollspy behavior to your topbar navigation, add `data-bs-spy="scroll"` to the element you want to spy on (most typically this would be the `<body>`).
-Then add the `data-bs-target` attribute with the `id` or class name of the parent element of any Boosted `.nav` component.
+Then add the `data-bs-target` attribute with the `id` or class name of the parent element of any Boosted Innovation Cup `.nav` component.

 ```html
 <body data-bs-spy="scroll" data-bs-target="#navbar-example">